Save money on your car insurance

 Checking for outstanding finance

-You could, without realising it, buy a used car that has outstanding finance on it.
-If it does, then the finance company that paid for it will still have a vested interest in it and could seek to reclaim either the money or the vehicle from you.
+If you’re buying a used car, be aware it may still have outstanding finance on it.
+If it does, the finance company that paid for it could seek to reclaim either the money or the vehicle from you.

 For this reason, it’s advisable to get a HPI check on any used vehicle before you buy it.
 This is a check of the vehicle’s history that will sniff out any outstanding finance on it, protecting you against this potential pitfall.